trialsnet-project/trialsnet-project.github.io/_pages/uc-gallery.md

 ### Culture, Tourism & Entertainment

-Trials in this domain will be based on various technologies such as robots, metaverse, sensors, and cameras, covering the relevant domain of the urban ecosystems in Europe, focusing on the Culture, Tourism, and Entertainment aspects.
-In this context, the following four UCs have been designed.
+Trials in this domain will be based on various 6G candidate technologies such as robots, metaverse, advanced sensors and cameras, focusing on the Culture, Tourism and Entertainment aspects.
 {: .text-justify}

 {% assign entries_layout = page.entries_layout | default: 'list' %}